 Overnight Camping: We definitely recommend you use official campsites.
 If you choose to wild camp, make sure you do so in a zero impact way, leaving no trace behind, and only doing so where you are allowed to.
 Be careful not to block access roads or gates when you park up.

-Litter: If there are no litter bins, just take your garbage with you until you find somewhere you can legally dispose of it.
+Litter: If there are no litter bins, just take your rubbish with you until you find somewhere you can legally dispose of it.

 Fires: You are welcome to have a fire or gas BBQ of course, but only if it is safe to do so and you extinguish it fully before you leave.